josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 The answer may be unsatisfying, but: I'm afraid trial and error (otherwise known as "experience") is the best teacher here.

 However, as you experiment, I would encourage you to think of movement in the real world, and compare it to the movement you're working with in your app.
 Is this transition a positive confirmation, appearing and sliding into place?
-That might call for a speedy intro with a smooth easing out, like an eager helper running up to report their task is done.
+That might call for a speedy intro with a smooth but quick easing out, like an eager helper running up to report their task is done.

 How about an error message popping up on the screen?
 That might call for a slower easing curve, to indicate a slight reluctance.
-Or, if it's a critical error, it might call for "louder," more aggressive movement, to convey the severity of the situation.
+If it's something important that should be known about immediately, speed would be a priority.
+If it's _highly_ critical, it might even call for "louder," more aggressive movement, to convey the severity of the situation.

 <CalloutPlusQuote>